 - x.
 If the Investment Manager considers this to be in the best interest of the investors, and notably for defensive purposes, the Sub-Fund may also, hold, up to 100% of its net assets, liquidities such as (but not limited to) cash deposits. - xi.
 The Sub-Fund may on an ancillary basis the following: - a) The Sub-Fund may also indirectly invest in the following: - Distressed and/or defaulted securities; - Contingent Convertible (Coco) bonds - ABS and/or MBS

-As at the date of the current Prospectus, the Sub-Fund does not integrate sustainability risks, as defined in SFDR, into its investment decisions.
 The investments underlying this financial product do not take into account the EU criteria for environmentally sustainable economic activities.